2022 United States House of Representatives elections in Pennsylvania: District 4

 The 4th district is based in the western suburbs of Philadelphia, including most of Montgomery County and parts of Berks County.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+7 and voted for Joe Biden by 19 points in 2020.
-Democrat Madeleine Dean, who has represented the district since 2019, was most recently re-elected in 2022, winning 61.3% of the vote in the general election.
+It had a PVI of D+7, and voted for Joe Biden by 19 points in 2020.
+Democrat Madeleine Dean, who had represented the district since 2019, was most recently re-elected in 2022, winning 61.3% of the vote in the general election.